East Ventures closes new $30M fund to continue investing in Indonesia

 This new $30 million fund is the firm’s sixth to date in Southeast Asia, and remarkably its second in 2017 alone.
 A $27.5 million fund announced in January was fully deployed in less than a year as outside interest in Southeast Asia blew up in 2017, with Indonesia the focal point for investors like Chinese web giants Alibaba and Tencent.

-East Ventures is one of the region’s longest serving seed investors, having been active since 2010, and it is one of the few to have actually returned funds.
-The ultimate factor that defines success in VC land.
+East Ventures is one of the region’s longest-serving seed investors, having been active since 2010, and it is one of the few to have actually returned funds — the ultimate factor that defines success in VC land.

 The data is certainly impressive.

-East Ventures says 70 percent of Series A funded startups in Indonesia bagged seed funding from the firm, while 83 percent of its 116 portfolio companies remain in business today.
+East Ventures says 70 percent of Series A-funded startups in Indonesia bagged seed funding from the firm, while 83 percent of its 116 portfolio companies remain in business today.

+Then there are some big gets.
 The firm has equity in four of the five unicorns in Southeast Asia:

 - Traveloka, which raised $350 million from Expedia